mattermost/mattermost-load-test/README.md

 # Mattermost Load Test

+**This tool is deprecated and should no longer be used.
+It has been replaced by: https://github.com/mattermost/mattermost-load-test-ng**

+# Old README

 Mattermost Load Test provides a set of tools written in [Go](https://golang.org/) for profiling [Mattermost](https://github.com/mattermost/mattermost-server) under heavy load simulating real-world usage of the Mattermost Enterprise Edition E20 at scale.

 In setting up this system you will: